creati8e/MVPCore/README.md

 Similarly to **Moxy** (https://github.com/Arello-Mobile/Moxy) there are different strategies to manage view commands.
+* AddToEndSingleOneExecutionStrategy (by default)
+*
-* AddToEndSingleOneExecutionStrategy (by default) Command will be added in queue once (queue might contains only one such command) and removed after execution
+  Command will be added in queue once (queue might contains only one such command) and removed after execution
 * AddToEndSingleStrategy
+*
   Command will be added in queue once (queue might contains only one such command)
 * SingleStateStrategy
+*
-  Queue will be cleared when command added, so only one command will be present in queue
+  Queue will be cleared before command added, so only one command will be present in queue
 * SkipStrategy
+*
   Command will not be added in queue

  Yoy can annotate the whole view interface with specific strategy or annotate concrete methods.